-42 The final ARR values may change if load shifts
+42 The final ARR values may change if load shifts.

 FTR target allocations are defined based on hourly CLMP differences in the day-ahead energy market for FTR paths.
 FTR credits are paid to FTR holders and, depending on market conditions, can be less than the target allocations but are capped at target allocations.
-Table 13-43 lists the FTR revenues, target allocations, credits, payout ratios, congestion credit deficiencies and excess congestion charges by month for the 2022/2023 planning period and the first ten months of the 2023/2024 planning period.
+Table 13-43 lists the FTR revenues, target allocations, credits, payout ratios, congestion credit deficiencies and excess congestion charges by month for the 2022/2023 planning period and the 2023/2024 planning period.